-We are writing to you regarding the ongoing review of the energy sector strategy of the European Bank for Reconstruction and Development (EBRD), as well as the upcoming energy lending criteria review of the European Investment Bank (EIB).
+We are writing to you regarding the ongoing review of the energy sector strategy of the European Bank for Reconstruction and Development (EBRD).

 As you may be aware, the World Bank Group demonstrated leadership in shifting away from fossil fuel finance last year in December at the One Planet Summit, committing to end its finance for upstream oil and gas-related activities after 2019.